clk-99/Synthetic-data-thesis/README.md

 # Requirements

 ## What type of data can be used?
 Tabular data consisting of numerical and categorical variables only.
 These may contain strings, numbers and characters.
+The pipeline already prepares the dataset for each model for you and works with missing values as well.

 ## In what format is the data permitted?
 The data can only be added as .csv files to the repository, where each row can either be comma separated or semicolon.